Volkswagen Passat saloon - Practicality & boot space

-If the regular Passat doesn’t offer enough room, you might want to consider the Passat estate.
-It has a total boot capacity of 650 litres – which is 17 litres more than you get in the enormous Skoda Superb Estate – and a huge boot opening that means it should swallow large items with ease.
+If the regular Passat doesn’t offer enough room, you might want to consider the Passat estate, which we've reviewed separately.
+It has a total boot capacity of 650 litres - only 10 litres less than the enormous Skoda Superb Estate – and a huge boot opening that means it should swallow large items with ease.

 The Passat is a good towing vehicle, which is popular with caravan owners thanks to its size and clever technology.
 Choose the optional Trailer Assist with Park Assist pack for around £500 and you can use the central screen to decide where you want to reverse your trailer and then control its trajectory.
 Clever software means you can take your hands off the steering wheel and use the door mirror adjuster as a ‘joystick’, taking the stress out of it.

 Even the entry-level 1.5-litre petrol can tow a braked trailer of 1,500kg, while 2.0-litre engines can tow up to 2,000kg.